NotADucc/osrs-hiscores-scrape/README.md

 ```

 # Main Features
+- Filter usernames based on skills/bossing achievements and save that resultset on a file.
+- Analyse a highscore category (Count, total-, max- and min scores)
 - Pull a hiscore category and save the player names on a file.

-- Filter usernames based on skills/bossing achievements and save that resultset on a file.
+# Misc Features
 - Pull an individual's stats from OSRS hiscores.
-- Analyse a highscore category (Count, total-, max- and min scores)
 - Get maximum page of a hiscore category

 > [!Note]